 He lives in the Burningtown area of Macon County, where he enjoys home improvement, woodworking, and gardening.
 He is also an avid hiker and traveler.
 Among his life goals are completion of the Appalachian Trail, which he started in 1980, and to never own a suit.

-Prior to joining Mainspring in 2012, Ben spent eight years as a Senior Biologist/Project Manager at a North Carolina-based environmental consulting firm, with projects located throughout the Southeast.
+Ben joined Mainspring in 2012, first as Restoration Coordinator and then as Associate Director.
+Prior to that, he spent eight years as a Senior Biologist/Project Manager at a North Carolina-based environmental consulting firm, with projects located throughout the Southeast.
 Ben’s responsibilities included agency coordination and project management, technical guidance, proposal and grant writing, survey coordination and implementation, and Environmental Assessment preparation.
 He worked extensively with the US Forest Service, Eastern Band of Cherokee Indians, Bureau of Indian Affairs, state Departments of Transportation, local governments and private entities.

 Ben’s academic background includes a Ph.D. in Forest Resources (Wildlife Ecology and Management) from the University of Georgia, a M.S. in Biology (Vertebrate Zoology) from the University of Memphis, and a B.S. in Forest Resources (Forest Science) from the University of Georgia.